Jump to topic

 A trained hypnotherapist should never be confused with a stage hypnotist, who uses hypnosis for entertainment and is unqualified to use hypnosis as a medical treatment.

-Patients who wish to address their alcohol consumption through hypnotherapy should speak with their healthcare provider.
-A medical professional may determine whether a patient is a good candidate for hypnotherapy and provide a referral to a licensed hypnotherapist.
+Patients who wish to address their alcohol consumption through hypnotherapy should speak with an addiction specialist.
+They may determine whether a patient is a good candidate for hypnotherapy and provide a referral to a licensed hypnotherapist.

 How Does Hypnosis for Alcoholism Work?

-Hypnosis induces a state of relaxation, often called a hypnotic trance or a hypnotic state, causing increased suggestibility.
-While in this state, a hypnotherapist will give patients suggestions to encourage positive changes in their behavior or relieve symptoms.
-For example, in a hypnosis session to control the patient’s use of alcohol, a hypnotherapist may suggest that the patient no longer finds drinking alcohol pleasurable or necessary.
+They will give you suggestions to encourage positive changes in your behavior or relieve symptoms.
+For example, a hypnotherapist may suggest that the patient no longer finds drinking alcohol pleasurable or necessary.

-The goal of hypnosis for alcoholism is that after one or more hypnotherapy sessions, the patient will integrate the suggestion that drinking alcohol is no longer pleasurable or necessary into their unconscious mind.
-The successful integration of this suggestion will cause the patient to change their drinking habits or no longer drink.
+The goal of hypnosis for alcoholism is for the patient to integrate the positive behavior suggestions into their unconscious mind.
+This should help them to change their drinking habits or no longer drink.

 Pros and Cons of Hypnosis for Alcoholism